Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 # New Build Guide

 1. **Obtain APIs**
-   - Go to the respective websites for Reddit and OpenWeather and create an account.
+   - Go to the respective websites for Reddit, OpenWeather, and API Ninjas and create an account.
    - Follow the instructions to obtain your API keys.

 2. **Configure SD Card:**